In this article, You will read Biodiversity Hotspots, Biodiversity Hotspots in India and the World for UPSC Exam.

 - Brazil’s Atlantic forests

-- A hope spot is an area of ocean that merits special protection because of its wildlife and significant underwater habitats.
+- A Hope Spot is an area of the ocean that merits special protection because of its wildlife and significant underwater habitats.

-- Andaman and Nicobar & Lakshadweep Islands have been named as the new “hope spots” by IUCN & oceanographer Sylvia Earle of Mission Blue, an organization involved in the study of oceans
+- Andaman and Nicobar & Lakshadweep Islands have been named as the new “hope spots” by IUCN and Mission Blue, an organization involved in the study of oceans.

 - Andamans & Nicobar Island has some of the world’s unique species of birds and plants.